 Work Permits and Visas in the UAE

-It’s mandatory for all employers to provide private health insurance for expat employees.
-Failure to comply can result in penalties or rejected visa renewals.
+Health insurance is mandatory for all expatriate employees.
+Failure to provide compliant coverage can result in penalties and rejected visa renewals.

 Time Off and Leave in the UAE